30 Creepiest Abandoned Places Around the World that You Must Discover Once

 There was news that talked about the demolition of the park in 2019.
 But it’s still there after years without any latest updates.

 14. Gulliver’s Kingdom – Kawaguchi, Japan

 Opened to welcome visitors in 1997, this theme park was based on the novel Gulliver’s Travels by British writer Jonathan Swift.
-Notwithstanding, this park’s location was near Aokigahara, the well-known Japan’s ‘suicide forest’.
+Notwithstanding, this park’s location was near Aokigahara, a well-known Japan’s ‘suicide forest’.
 It was also situated near the former headquarters of the Aum Shinrikyo terrorist sect, which poisoned 12 lives in a sarin gas attack in 1995.
 In addition, the games in Gulliver’s Kingdom were not attractive enough to get the visitors coming back.
 Consequently, those were the biggest reasons why Gulliver’s Kingdom in Japan quickly went bankrupt and closed after 4 years in operation.

 The story of this abandoned castle in Pollepel Island sticks to a man named Frank Bannerman, a wealthy munitions dealer from Scotland.
-He made a huge profit in the early 1900s by selling ammunition and equipment to the sides in Spanish-American War.
-One day, as city’s laws forced him to find storage outside the city, he bought the estate on Pollepel Island and build a castle there as a warehouse to store his products.
+He made a huge profit in the early 1900s by selling ammunition and equipment to the sides in the Spanish-American War.
+One day, as city laws forced him to find storage outside the city, he bought the estate on Pollepel Island and built a castle there as a warehouse to store his products.
 The castle was built following the style of Scottish castles at that moment.